silverpip/silverpip.github.io/_posts/2011-04-15-confessional.md

+---
+title: Confessional
+date: 2011-04-15 21:48:01
+category: blog
+tag: vintage
+---
          I know this is weird and all, but what really brought me joy and life today was… going to confession.

  When Steven and I first were talking about becoming Catholic, I would lay out some objections, and he would say, “ …but you could go to confession…” like it was some sort of funny ecclessial carrot.
 Which, actually, it was.